Bella Vista mayor says progress made on highway bypass construction

 BELLA VISTA, Ark.
-(KNWA) — The Arkansas Department of Transportation gave Bella Vista Mayor Peter Christie the honor of pushing the plunger on 8,000 pounds of explosives.
+(KFTA) — The Arkansas Department of Transportation gave Bella Vista Mayor Peter Christie the honor of pushing the plunger on 8,000 pounds of explosives.

 Mayor Christie said he loved being a part of the experience and seeing the progress on the new highway.